 Many of our students also go on to further their education at graduate programs across the U.S., and even Canada.

-According to the U.S. Bureau of Labor Statistics, the median yearly pay for professional geographers was $74,760 in 2012, and employment of geographers is projected to grow 29% from now until the year 2022, much faster than the average for all occupations.
-In addition, the U.S. Department of Labor has designated Geospatial Technology as a high growth industry.
+According to the U.S. Bureau of Labor Statistics, the median yearly pay for professional geographers was $97,200 in 2024, and the U.S. Department of Labor has designated Geospatial Technology areas such as cartography as a high growth industry, expected to grow by 6% (faster than the average of all occupations) by 2034.

 Physical Science Building